earthai-tech/watex/docs/history/project_story.rst

 growth and the effects of climate change.
 From now on, :code:`watex` seems an alternative solution to reduce the rate of unsucessful and non-sustainable drillings.

-Beyond this aforementioned problem purely related to :term:`hydro-geologic`al exploration, :code:`watex` offers other exploitable assets and hopes in the next five years to become an important library in the :term:`GWE` field with with the participation of diverse of constributors of to this project hopefully.
+Beyond this aforementioned problem purely related to hydrogeological exploration, :code:`watex` offers other exploitable assets and hopes in the next five years to become an important library in the :term:`GWE` field with with the participation of diverse of constributors of to this project hopefully.